jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 knot][friendship-knot].
 It is decidedly the more square of the two.
 {:.tangent .indent}

-Never use a reef knot away from a convex surface, or for joining two ropes.
+Never use a reef knot away from a convex surface or for joining two ropes.
 That's what a _bend_ is for.
 Misusing a reef knot as a bend [may get you killed][reef-knot-misuse].
 {:.tangent .indent}